marknagieb/SpotifyRecommender/README.md

 # SpotifyRecommender
-Spotify Music Recommender
+## Spotify Music Recommender
-This is a Python project that uses the Spotify API and machine learning to provide personalized music recommendations.
+This is a Python project that uses machine learning and the Spotify API to provide personalized music recommendations.
 The system analyzes a user's listening habits and identifies patterns in their music preferences to provide music suggestions that match their unique tastes.

+The project uses the K-Nearest Neighbors algorithm (KNN) to predict which songs a user is most likely to enjoy.
+The algorithm is trained using the user's top tracks, which are retrieved from the Spotify API.
+The data is preprocessed and fed into the algorithm using the Surprise library, which provides a clean and easy-to-use API for collaborative filtering and recommendation algorithms.

+The Spotify API is used to retrieve additional information about the recommended songs, such as artist names, album titles, and track popularity.
+This information is displayed in a themed tkinter window with Spotify colors, which also includes a hyperlink to the song's page on Spotify's website and the predicted rating.

 ![image](https://user-images.githubusercontent.com/64073594/233243404-c39775f8-f2c7-4d28-ad68-f44df66bade8.png)